renhaisheng/TDOC/README.md

-# TDOC
-Automated thermdyamic data generation

 TDOC: Thermodynamic Data Offline Calculator.
-Date: July 18, 2022.
+Date: March 20,2022.
 Author: Huajie Xu, Zihan Xu, Lu Liu, Zerong Li, Quan Zhu, Haisheng Ren.
 Email: renhs@scu.edu.cn.
 Copyright: Center for Combustion Dynamics, Sichuan University.

 ## Characteristic:
 This program of TDOC is developed to obtain accurate thermodynamic parameters of mechanisms within chemical accuracy at CCSD(T)/CBS level with corrections of BAC.
 TDOC can automatically build input files and deal with occurred errors, such as spin contaminations, imaginary frequencies, multireference effects, and so on.
 After all errors are eliminated, the accurate thermodynamic data will be generated in the format of 14 parameters for Chemkin use.

 ## Directories: